pierre-fromager/templateJs/README.md

 ## WhatIsIt

-This let you build components based on templates.
-Template demos samples can be found in src/template folder.
+Template let you load asynchronous html code and inject variable.
 Core lib can be found in src/js/Template.js.
-Components can be found in src/js/components folder.
-This is a dry prototyped (100 lines of code), poor but fast.
+This is dry (100 lines of code) and fast.

+## WhatFor

+Main word is 'Reuse'.
+Introducing component, you can compose with many templates.
+Once done, you can extends the components class regarding behaviour or whatever.
-Components are instanciated in the index page.
+Components can be found in src/js/components folder and are instanciated in the index page.

 ## Usage